 Although dieting and exercise are the traditional and safest approaches to weight loss and healthy lifestyle, some individuals require a tool that can jumpstart weight loss.
 Individuals with a BMI exceeding 40 and suffering from obesity-related conditions, require a fast and effective solution for successful weight loss.

 For those who qualify for bariatric surgery, it is usually required to explore non-surgical bariatric weight loss procedures first.
 Typically, this may also be required for insurance purposes.

 Bariatric surgery is considered a major surgery, so this is not something to take lightly.
 Most bariatric procedures make permanent modifications to your body and require strict lifestyle change after surgery in order to experience the most benefit.

 To assist you in making a well-informed decision, here are the different bariatric surgery procedure types and all you need to know about them.

 Understanding Your Options for Bariatric Surgery

 There are many weight loss surgery options including Roux-en-Y gastric bypass, adjustable gastric band, sleeve gastrectomy, and biliopancreatic diversion with duodenal switch.
 These common bariatric surgeries promote weight loss by restricting the amount of food consumed, nutrient malabsorption, or a combination of both restriction and malabsorption.

 All surgery options require a lifestyle change regarding diet and exercise postoperative.

-Surgically induced weight loss may become an option for someone that continues to see negative outcomes in weight loss after trying to implement lifestyle change with improved diet and exercise.
-Usual qualifications include, but are not limited to:
+Surgically induced weight loss may become an option for someone that continues to see negative outcomes with traditional weight loss methods.
+Qualifications include, but are not limited to:

 - More than 100 lbs over your calculated ideal body weight